Quick Facts - BS/MS in Midwifery

 - Develop and/or work in a community birth center

-- Participate as part of an integrated maternity care team
+- Provide care as part of an integrated maternity care team

-- Act as a consultant to conventional medical practices
+- Act as a consultant to maternal/ infant health initiatives

-- Work internationally to teach and provide care
+- Work nationally and/or internationally to teach and provide care

 - Serve as a national policy advocate